 Yes, Whitepages has the right to sell, trade, and use your data.

-Whitepages has a free and paid version.
+Whitepages offers both free and paid versions.
 Almost anyone can use the free version to search for basic contact information like addresses and phone numbers.
-For more in-depth details, Whitepages requires a subscription to its Premium tier.
+For more in-depth details and background reports, Whitepages offers a Premium tier.